amcguier/fsproj-mode/README.md

 Key | Action
 --- | ------
-RET | Open the current file in this window. e | Open the current file in this window. f | Open the current file in this window. g | Refresh the project buffer. m | Move the position of the current file within the project. o | Open the current file in another window. q | Quit the project buffer.
+RET | Open the file at cursor in this window. d | Delete the file at cursor e | Open the file at cursor in this window. f | Open the file at cursor in this window. g | Refresh the project buffer. m | Move the position of the file at cursor within the project. n | Add a new file to the project. o | Open the file at cursor in another window. q | Quit the project buffer.
++ | Add the file at cursor to the project.
+- | Remove the file at cursor from the project.
 ? | Open Help in another window.